kosi-libs/kodein-internal-gradle-plugin/README.md

   * Configures test tasks to display in console.
   * Adds default test dependencies.
   * Excludes targets based on local properties (for example if you don't want to compile Android).
-  * Adds "classpath fixes" that allows, via local properties, to change source sets from common to targets (needed because `enableDependencyPropagation=false` has problems, especially regarding cinterops).
   * Disables native cross compilation (by default).
   * Enables both js compiler by default (legacy and IR).
   * Adds the `hostOnlyTest` gradle task that starts only host native tests.